MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/includes/debug-visual-studio-code.md

 In this article, you learn how to use the [Visual Studio Code](https://code.visualstudio.com/docs) extension for Azure Developer CLI (azd) Preview to run and debug apps on your local machine.

-This article uses the sample [Todo Application with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo).
+This article uses the sample [Todo Application with Node.js and Azure Cosmos DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo).
 However, the principles you learn in this article apply to any of the [Azure Developer CLI template](../overview.md#azure-developer-cli-templates).

 ## Prerequisites